nikolashn/basque/MANUAL.md

 `%i{` expression `}`

-Formats the expression as a signed 64-bit decimal number (`i64`).
+Formats the expression as a signed 64-bit decimal integer (`i64`).

 `%u{` expression `}`

-Formats the expression as an unsigned 64-bit decimal number (`u64`).
+Formats the expression as an unsigned 64-bit decimal integer (`u64`).

 `%x{` expression `}`

-Formats the expression as an unsigned 64-bit hexadecimal number.
+Formats the expression as an unsigned 64-bit hexadecimal integer.

 `%o{` expression `}`

-Formats the expression as an unsigned 64-bit octal number.
+Formats the expression as an unsigned 64-bit octal integer.

 `%b{` expression `}`

-Formats the expression as an unsigned 64-bit binary number.
+Formats the expression as an unsigned 64-bit binary integer.

 `%c{` expression `}`